ShozabAbidi10/ResearchTrack_FinalAssignment/README.md

 # Assignment 2 of the Research Track 1 course (MSc Robotics Engineering, Unige)

-This assignment requires controlling a robot in visualization tools Gazebo and Rviz using planning algorithm move_base and follow wall.
+This assignment requires controlling a robot in a Gazebo simulator and Rviz using planning algorithm move_base and follow wall.

 ### Content Structure